 The duty of the BOC is to recount the votes cast for the office in question and to correct the errors, if any, that were made at the original determination of the election results.
 Wis.
 Stat. § 9.01(1)(b)11.

 If necessary, the BOC may also issue subpoenas to compel witnesses or documents for the recount.
+Wis.
+Stat. § 9.01(5)(a).

 The BOC is required to keep complete minutes of all proceedings before the BOC, including a record of any objection, offer of evidence, exhibit, and finding of fact.
 Wis.
 Stat. § 9.01(5)(a).
 An audio recorder or court reporter is recommended to ensure detailed minutes are kept, as may be determined necessary or beneficial by the BOC or election officials.
 A sample format for the recount minutes can be found in the Appendix.